rajinder-yadav/furi/README.md

 ## A Return to Simplicity

-FURI is Node.js framework coded in TypeScript.
+FURI is a Node.js framework coded in TypeScript.
 If you love TypeScript, you will feel at home coding with FURI.

 __File: "main.ts"__